Stainless Steel Rebar

 2304 contains 23%(+/-) Chromium and 4%(+/-) Nickel.
 2205 contains 22%(+/-) Chromium and 5%(+/-) Nickel.

 The ASTM A955/A955M minimum elongation of an 8” specimen for stainless steel rebar is 20% making stainless considerably more ductile than even ASTM A706/706M low alloy steel.
-Because of the high yield and tensile strengths of 2304 & 2205 duplex grades of stainless steel rebar, their elongation may test at less than 20% but greater than that of the 12% elongation of A706 carbon rebar.
+Because of the high yield and tensile strengths created to meet the test method of 00.35% EUL, the elongation of 2304 & 2205 duplex grades of stainless steel rebar, may test at less than 20% but greater than that of the 12% elongation of A706 carbon rebar.

 Pin diameters used in stainless steel rebar fabrication are the same as those used in carbon rebar fabrication.